-As with most worthwhile things in life, following a low carb or ketogenic diet has it’s pros and cons.
+As with most worthwhile things in life, following a low sugar and low carb/keto diet (ketogenic) has it’s pros and cons.

-Yes, it’s a very effective way to lose weight and keep it off.
+Yes, keeping your sugar intake to a minimum is a very effective way to lose weight and keep it off.

 However, living a keto lifestyle can, at times, be extremely difficult to maintain day in and day out.

-Additionally, because I have a sweet tooth, I truly miss cookies and other desserts.
+Additionally, because I have a sweet tooth, I truly miss sweet desserts.

-I mean, seriously, everybody deserves a sweet treat every once in a while, right?
+I mean, seriously, everybody deserves a sweet treat once in a while, right?

-So when I saw that there is such a thing as keto friendly, flourless peanut butter cookies, I jumped for joy!
+So when I saw that there is such a thing as keto friendly, flourless, sugar-free peanut butter cookies, I jumped for joy!

-How To Make This Keto Peanut Butter Cookie Recipe
+How To Make Sugar Free Peanut Butter Cookies

 Keep in mind, this keto cookie recipe makes soft peanut butter cookies.

-Unlike other recipes out there, these keto cookies aren’t dry or hard to bite into.
+Unlike some classic peanut butter cookies, these keto cookies aren’t at all dry or hard to bite into.

-On the contrary, they almost melt in your mouth, they’re so moist and yummy!
+On the contrary, they have a soft and chewy texture and almost melt in your mouth, they’re so moist and yummy!

 Without a doubt, for a low carb recipe, this one is amazing!

-I have to admit that the first time I made a batch of them, I hoarded them and was very territorial!
+I have to admit that the first cookies I made, I hoarded them and was very territorial!

-However, the 2nd time I made them, I decided to share them with my non-keto following husband and son.
+However, the 2nd time I made them, I decided to share this wonderful cookie recipe with my non-keto following husband and son.

-Needless to say, they absolutely loved them too.
+Needless to say, because they are peanut butter lovers too, they absolutely loved them!

 I also LOVE the fact that there is no coconut oil in sight in this recipe.